 Army of West Tennessee Commander

-After the setback at Baton Rouge, on September 11, 1862, Confederate President Jefferson Davis ordered Van Dorn to march troops east from Vicksburg and rejoin the Army of the West then commanded by General Sterling Price.
+After the setback at Baton Rouge, on September 11, 1862, Jefferson Davis ordered Van Dorn to march troops east from Vicksburg and rejoin the Army of the West then commanded by General Sterling Price.
 Davis instructed Van Dorn to assume command of the combined force, renamed Army of West Tennessee.
 The two forces united at Ripley, Mississippi on September 28, 1862, and Van Dorn hatched a plan to recapture Corinth, Mississippi, which the Confederates had evacuated in May.

 Second Battle of Corinth